Kaya Limited

 Kaya Clinic (also known as Kaya Skin Clinic) is an Indian multinational skincare, haircare, and bodycare treatment provider.
 It was founded in 2003 by Harsh Mariwala, the chairman of Marico.

-There are more than 70 Kaya Clinics across 26 cities in India.
-Kaya also has 23 clinics across 3 countries in the Middle East and e-commerce portals in India & Middle East.
+There are more than 75 Kaya Clinics across 26 cities in India.
+Kaya also has 23 clinics across 3 countries in West Asia and e-commerce portals in India & Middle East.

 History

 Harsh Mariwala conceptualized the prototype of Kaya Skin Clinic at Marico's corporate office in 2002.
 The company was incorporated on 27 March 2003 as part of Marico Limited.

 In 2010, Kaya Limited acquired Singapore-based company Derma Rx, which they later divested to KV Asia Capital in December 2013.

 It was demerged from Marico in September 2013 to become an independent entity called Marico Kaya Enterprises and its shares began trading on NSE and BSE in July 2014.
 In May 2015, as a result of a scheme of arrangement, Marico Kaya shares were suspended from trading, and shareholders were allotted equal number of Kaya Limited shares, which got listed on the exchanges in August 2015.

 In 2016, Kaya rebranded itself as Kaya Clinic.